-In addition to the noise generated from seismic airguns, various types of vessels will be used in the operations, including source vessels and support vessels.
+In addition to the noise generated from seismic airguns and active sonar systems, various types of vessels will be used in the operations, including source vessel and vessel used for geotechnical soil investigations.
 Sounds from boats and vessels have been reported extensively (Greene and Moore 1995; Blackwell and Greene 2002; 2005; 2006).
 Numerous measurements of underwater vessel sound have been performed in support of recent industry activity in the Chukchi and Beaufort Seas.
-Results of these measurements were reported in various 90-day and comprehensive reports since 2007 (e.g., Aerts et al. 2008; Hauser et al. 2008; Brueggeman 2009; Ireland et al. 2009).
+Results of these measurements were reported in various 90-day and comprehensive reports since 2007 (e.g., Aerts et al. 2008; Hauser et al. 2008; Brueggeman 2009; Ireland et al. 2009; O'Neill and McCrodan 2011; Chorney et al. 2011).
 For example, Garner and Hannay (2009) estimated sound pressure levels of 100 dB at distances ranging from approximately 1.5 to 2.3 mi (2.4 to 3.7 km) from various types of barges.
 MacDonald et al. (2008) estimated higher underwater SPLs from the seismic vessel Gilavar of 120 dB at approximately 13 mi (21 km) from the source, although the sound level was only 150 dB at 85 ft (26 m) from the vessel.
 Compared to airgun pulses, underwater sound from vessels is generally at relatively low frequencies.
+However, noise from the vessel during geophysical soil investigation while operating the DP system using thrusters as well as the primary propeller(s) could produce noise levels higher than during normal operation of the vessel.
+Measurements of a vessel in DP mode with an active bow thruster were made in the Chukchi Sea in 2010 (Chorney et al. 2011).
+The resulting source level estimate was 175.9 dB{rms} re 1 μPa-m.
+Noise at this high level is not expected to be emitted continuously.
+It is emitted intermittently as the pitch is engaged to position the vessel.

 The primary sources of sounds from all vessel classes are propeller cavitation, propeller singing, and propulsion or other machinery.
 Propeller cavitation is usually the dominant noise source for vessels (Ross 1976).
 Propeller cavitation and singing are produced outside the hull, whereas propulsion or other machinery noise originates inside the hull.
 There are additional sounds produced by vessel activity, such as pumps, generators, flow noise from water passing over the hull, and bubbles breaking in the wake.
-Icebreakers contribute greater sound levels during ice-breaking activities than ships of similar size during normal operation in open water (Richardson et al. 1995).
-This higher sound production results from the greater amount of power and propeller cavitation required when operating in thick ice.
-Source levels from various vessels would be empirically measured before the start of marine surveys.
+Source levels from various vessels would be empirically measured before the start of marine surveys, and during geotechnical soil investigation while operating the DP system.